Akrielz/Programming-Projects/README.md

-# Programming-Projects
+# Programming-Projects (in HighSchool)
-This is the repository for my personal projects
+This is the repository for my personal projects during the HighSchool

 Every project is structured in two folders:
   -Build (aka the compiled version of the program)